smclacke/webserv/notes/sm_notes.md

 •You must never do a read or a write operation without going through poll() (or equivalent).
 •Checking the value of errno is strictly forbidden after a read or a write operation.
-•You don’t need to use poll() (or equivalent) before reading your configuration file
+•You don't need to use poll() (or equivalent) before reading your configuration file

 ------------------------------------------------------